The-Charles-Group/Project-Builder-TCG/replit.md

   - Search box filters deliverables in real-time as user types
   - Filters by deliverable name, category, and code
   - Implementation in app.js (line 953) re-renders list with filtered results
-- **Dropdown Population Enhancement**: Updated `populateDropdown()` to use `replaceChildren()` instead of `innerHTML = ''`
-  - Prevents duplicate options from appearing in dropdowns
-  - Always ensures a valid selection (defaultValue or first option)
-  - Handles edge cases: missing defaultValue, defaultValue not in options list, empty arrays
-  - Uses matchFound flag to guarantee fallback to first option when needed
 - **Cache Busting**: Updated static assets to v=5.5 to ensure browser reload of new features
 - **Data Attributes**: Added null-safe `data-name` attribute to deliverable list items for consistency